CodeKingdomsTeam/rodash/docs_source/types.md

 Every function in Rodash is dynamically and statically typed.

 This means you know what arguments Rodash functions can take and what they can return when you write your code, and Rodash will also check that you've passed in valid values when you run it.

 ## Dynamic Typing

 Dynamic typing means checking that the values passed into a function are valid when the function is run.
 Rodash functions will throw a `BadInput` error if any arguments are invalid, allowing you to catch errors quickly and fail fast during development.

-Rodash uses [the "t" library](https://github.com/osyrisrblx/t) by Osyris to perform runtime type assertions, which we recommend using in your own code during development and production code.
+Rodash uses [the "t" library](https://github.com/osyrisrblx/t) by Osyris to perform runtime type assertions, which we recommend using in your own code during both development and production.

 ## Static Typing